vmware/container-service-extension-templates/TKG_INSTRUCTIONS.md

 ```sh
 vcd cse cluster apply [specification yaml]
 ```
-to deploy TKGm clusters.
+to deploy TKG clusters.

-Read more about TKGm at [here](Link to Anupam's blog).
+Read more about TKG at [here](Link to Anupam's blog).